meha-alt/data-analyst/README.md

 # Features:

 1. Dataset Storytelling Engine

-The core of the system generates a narrative around your dataset by analyzing:
+   - The core of the system generates a narrative around your dataset by analyzing:

-Cluster formations to identify hidden groups and patterns Linear correlations between features
+   - Cluster formations to identify hidden groups and patterns
+   - Linear correlations between features
-Mutual information to capture non-linear relationships Missing data behavior to infer why information might be absent
+   - Mutual information to capture non-linear relationships
+   - Missing data behavior to infer why information might be absent

    This helps answer not just what is in the data, but what the data is trying to tell you.

-2. AI Data Analyst Chatbot
+3. AI Data Analyst Chatbot

-An integrated chatbot helps users:
+   - An integrated chatbot helps users:

-Preprocess datasets step-by-step
+   - Preprocess datasets step-by-step
-Suggest feature engineering ideas
+   - Suggest feature engineering ideas
-Guide feature selection
+   - Guide feature selection
-Explain statistical outputs in simple language
+   - Explain statistical outputs in simple language

-# Use Cases
+# Use Cases:

 Exploratory Data Analysis (EDA) automation
 Data preprocessing assistance